← Back to Case Studies

 Our Role

-A PPU roll-out is not one decision — it is several hundred exposure-level decisions, each requiring a defensible trail back to CRR3 intent.
+A PPU roll-out is not one decision — it is several hundred exposure-level decisions, each requiring a defensible trail back to pre-defined criteria.
 We deployed the Ezelman DELIVERY™ framework to stage the programme across 18 months.

 Framework applied · Ezelman DELIVERY™

-Eight pillars that converted CRR3 interpretation into an ECB-approvable package
+Eight pillars that converted the Bank's exposures into an ECB-approvable package

 D